SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 ---
-title: SysKit Insights - SharePoint performance monitoring and troubleshooting
-description: >-
-  This article describes what is this new SharePoint performance monitoring and troubleshooting tool bringing in the first release.
+description: This article describes what is this new SharePoint performance monitoring and troubleshooting tool bringing in the first release.
-author: Iva Novoselic
-date: 6/3/2018
 ---

 # SysKit Insights - SharePoint performance monitoring and troubleshooting